flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-By default, self-handlers like the one above are local handlers, i.e. messages are directly handled in the publishing
+By default, such handlers are treated as local.
+To process them asynchronously (i.e., as part of a consumer),
-thread.
-However, it is also possible to self-handle asynchronously.
-For this, simply annotate the class
+annotate the class with `@TrackSelf`:
-with `@TrackSelf`:

 ```java